efrence/forecasting/README.md

   openweather_api_key: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-Since the `master.key` file used for decrypting this `config/credentials.yml.enc` file shown above it is not included to the repo (not version controlled) you will need to regenerate it with the following command:
+The file shown above can be found at `config/credentials.yml.enc` and it is included in repo thanks to the encryption provided by Rails secrets technology.
+However, the `master.key` file that it is need to decoded the credentials is not included to the repo, good news is that you can and will need to regenerate it in order to add your owns API keys.

+Generate a brand new credentials that can be modifiable with the following command:

 ```sh
 bundle exec rake secret